FrederikTobner/JANUS/book/src/chapter-01-introduction/prerequisites.md

 - Industry-standard OS development environment

 [!side]
-WSL2 on Windows works as well, to build the iso we will boot.
+WSL2 on Windows works as well, to build the iso.
 To run it will be easier to install QEMU under Windows directly. macOS also works but requires Homebrew for GRUB tools.
 [/!side]